January 27, 2023

 Bladder cancer is a type of cancer that starts in the bladder, a balloon-shaped organ in the pelvis that stores urine.
 It is the sixth most common type of cancer in the United States and is more common in men than women.
 Most bladder cancers begin in the urothelium, the innermost layer of the bladder, which is made up of cells that line the inside of the bladder.

 According to the American Cancer Society*, bladder cancer accounts for about 5% of all new cancer cases in the United States.
-In 2022, an estimated 81,180 people were diagnosed with bladder cancer.
+In 2022, an estimated 81,180 people were diagnosed with this cancer.

 Squamous cell carcinoma - It is linked to persistent bladder irritation, either brought on by an infection or from using a urinary catheter for an extended period.

-Small cell carcinoma - It is an uncommon and deadly variety of bladder cancer.
-It displays biological traits that are comparable to those associated with small-cell lung cancer.
+Small cell carcinoma - It is an uncommon and deadly variety that displays biological traits comparable to those associated with small-cell lung cancer.

 Sarcoma - Bladder sarcomas frequently start in the bladder's fat or muscular layers.
-This is a rare kind of bladder cancer with a high likelihood of cancer spreading to other areas of the body.
+This is a rare kind with a high likelihood of cancer spreading to other areas of the body.

 Read More: A Gift Guide for Cancer Fighters

-For cancer patients and caregivers, understanding the risk factors associated with bladder cancer can help to decrease the risk of developing cancer.
+Understanding the risk factors associated with bladder cancer can help to decrease the risk of developing this disease.
 While these risk factors increase the risk of bladder cancer, they do not necessarily mean that every person who has these risk factors will develop cancer.

 1. Smoking - Cigarettes or other tobacco products are the greatest risk factor for bladder cancer.